African-language-Speech-Recognition/african_language-Speech_Recognition/README.md

 African language Speech Recognition - Speech-to-Text Collaborative Project.
 ## Overview
-This repository is used for week 4 challenge of 10Academy.
+This repository is used for week 4 challenge of `10Academy`.
 The instructions for this project can be found in the challenge document.
-This is a collaborative project between eight students at the bootcamp:
+This is a collaborative project between eight trainers at `10Academy` bootcamp:
-1.Danayt Bulom
+1. `Danayt Bulom`
-2.Faith Bagire
+2. `Faith Bagire `
-3.Yonas Tadesse
+3. `Yonas Tadesse`
-4.Diye Mark
+4. `Diye Mark`
-5.Daisy Okacha
+5. `Daisy Okacha `
-6.Gezahegne Wondachew Elem
+6. `Gezahegne Wondachew`
-7.Hikma Burhan
+7. `Hikma Burhan `
-8.Ammon Leulseged
+8. `Ammon Leulseged`

 ## Scenario